tom-h/Corpus-Cleaning/PITCHME.md

 ## What is a corpus?

-- A collection of textual material coded in a way that it aims to answer one or more specific research goals
+- A collection of textual material organised in a way that it aims to answer one or more specific research goals |
-- The place to go to discover/check your assertions
+- The place to go to discover/check your assertions |
-- Potentially: a place to send other people to verify or extend upon your work
+- Potentially: a place to send other people to verify or extend upon your work |

 *Training ASR is an extension of your work that requires a well organised and consistent corpus.*

 ---

+- A corpus is not an archive

+---

 ## What is a “clean” corpus?

-- One where categories of annotation/metadata are clearly distinguishable to other researchers (and to computers…)
+- One where categories of annotation/metadata are clearly distinguishable to other researchers (and to computers…) |
-- One where tokens are consistently delimited in a principled and consistent fashion
+- One where tokens are consistently delimited in a principled and consistent fashion |
-- Ideally, one where each category of annotation/metadata is distinguished in parallel but separate streams.
+- Ideally, one where each category of annotation/metadata is distinguished in parallel but separate streams

 ---

 - More likely: a collection of conventions that are well documented and consistently applied

-*Cleaning a corpus is the process of reviewing the categories that you have coded, documenting conventions, or better moving away from convention to explicit, consistent and verbose coding of categories of annotations such that a non-expert can understand what you have done*

 ---

+Cleaning a corpus is the process of:
+- reviewing the categories that you have coded,
+- documenting conventions, or better
+- moving away from convention to explicit, consistent and verbose coding of categories of annotations

+---

 ## What are tokens?

-- Chunks of “primary” data
+- Chunks of “primary” data |
-- a term more conventionally used in computational linguistics
+- a term more conventionally used in computational linguistics |
-- A way of thinking about how a computer sees language data
+- A way of thinking about how a computer sees language data |
-- A way of thinking about at what levels annotations may apply
+- A way of thinking about at what levels annotations may apply |

 ---

 ## What is metadata?

-- ...Data about data: ...but, that’s almost everything
+- ...Data about data
-- Usually used to refer to classes of specific metadata created for a purpose, e.g.,:
-  - File Metadata:
-  - Date and times
-  - Filename
-  - File type
-  - Permissions
-  - etc...

 ---

+Usually used to refer to classes of specific metadata created for a purpose, e.g.,:

+- File Metadata: Date and times, Filename, File type, Permissions, etc...

+---

 ## Archival metadata

-- Descriptive metadata
-- Rights metadata
-- Provenance Metadata
-- Structural metadata
+- Descriptive metadata, Rights metadata, Provenance Metadata, Structural metadata
-- ...
+- etc

 ---